jhongia/Udder/README.md

 # Udder
-This is an App that gives you undemand fresh cow milk.
+This is an App that gives you undemand fresh cow's milk.